The definitive guide to error handling in Rust

 • It's god-awful at providing structured data for an error handler to act on.

-If you would like consumers of your error – whether they're error handlers in your own application or users of your library – to be able to dynamically change their program's behavior based on the details of an error, don't use Box<dyn Error>.
+If you would like consumers of your error – whether they're error handlers in your own application or users of your library – to be able to dynamically change their program's behavior based on the internal details of an error, don't use Box<dyn Error>.

 Parsing error details from messages is fragile and hard to maintain.
 If you expect people to rely on your error messages to drive program behavior, you've also inadvertently made those error messages part of your public API.
 If that error message changes, code that parses it may break.